Environmental psychology: Challenges

 The field saw significant research findings and a fair surge of interest in the late 1970s and early 1980s, but has seen challenges of nomenclature, obtaining objective and repeatable results, scope, and the fact that some research rests on underlying assumptions about human perception, which is not fully understood.
 Being an interdisciplinary field is difficult because it lacks a solid definition and purpose.
 It is hard for the field to fit into organizational structures.
 In the words of Guido Francescato, speaking in 2000, environmental psychology encompasses a "somewhat bewildering array of disparate methodologies, conceptual orientations, and interpretations... making it difficult to delineate, with any degree of precision, just what the field is all about and what might it contribute to the construction of society and the unfolding of history."

+As environmental issues become increasingly urgent, environmental psychology is likely to play a more prominent role in addressing global challenges.
 A grand challenge in the field of environmental psychology today is to understand the impact of human behavior on the climate and climate change.
 Understanding why some people engage in pro-environment behaviors can help predict the necessary requirements to engage others in making sustainable change.

 Environmental psychology has not received nearly enough supporters to be considered an interdisciplinary field within psychology.
-Harold M. Proshanksy was one of the founders of environmental psychology and was quoted as saying "As I look at the field of environmental psychology today, I am concerned about its future.
+Harold M. Proshansky was one of the founders of environmental psychology and was quoted as saying "As I look at the field of environmental psychology today, I am concerned about its future.
 It has not, since its emergence in the early 1960s grown to the point where it can match the fields of social, personality, learning or cognitive psychology.
 To be sure, it has increased in membership, in the number of journals devoted to it, and even in the amount of professional organizational support it enjoys, but not enough so that one could look at any major university and find it to be a field of specialization in a department of psychology, or, more importantly, in an interdisciplinary center or institute".